boltlabs-inc/zeekoe/README.md

 ```

 The zkchannels protocol does not activate accounts on chain, reveal their public keys, or fund the accounts; the user will have to do this separately.

+### Installing tezos-client on arm64 (M1) mac

+When installing the `tezos-client` on an M1 mac, please be advised to install this using Rosetta2.
+More information can be found on [this github issue](https://github.com/serokell/tezos-packaging/issues/205#issuecomment-871438693).
+[This MR](https://gitlab.com/tezos/tezos/-/merge_requests/2462) should have solved the issue, but we weren't able to build `tezos-client` for M1 directly, please use the workaround as described in the above github issue.

 ## Running the `zkchannel` merchant and customer